LucaRegnicoli/configuration/README.md

 ```

-Please see Infrastructure.Configuration.FunctionalTests project for a complete test scenario.
+Please see Infrastructure.Configuration.FunctionalTests project for a complete test scenario of the in-memory and ini providers.

 # Data